 dental plaque – An organized community of many different microorganisms that forms itself into a biofilm and is found on the surface of the tongue and all hard surfaces in the oral cavity.
 Dental plaque is present in all people and can vary from being comprised of totally healthy microorganisms (commensals) to being very harmful (pathogenic), predisposing the patient to dental caries or periodontal diseases.
 Note: Dental plaque is not food debris, nor does it contain food debris.
 Dental plaque can only be completely removed by mechanical means such as toothbrushing or prophylaxis.
 Food debris can be removed by rinsing.

-microbiome – Normal bacterial species that are present all the times in the human body and their presence is necessary for maintaining health especially in digestion of foods and in keeping away detrimental bacterial species.
+microbiome – Normal bacterial species that are present at all the times in the human body and their presence is necessary for maintaining health, especially in the digestion of foods and in keeping away detrimental bacterial species.

 remineralization – The chemical process by which minerals (mainly calcium) are replaced into the substance of the dental hard tissues - enamel, dentin and cementum.
-The process requires an ideal environment that includes supersaturation with calcium and phosphate ions, the presence of fluoride, and adequate buffering.
+The process requires an ideal environment that includes supersaturation with calcium and phosphate ions, and adequate buffering.
+In the presence of fluoride, the remineralization process is enhanced.

-tomography – Use of radiography to create a focused image of structures only in a defined plane or ‘slice,’ ignoring all other structures that would normally appear in three dimensions.
-A series of tomographs can help build a clearly focused 3D image.
+tomography – Use of radiography to create a focused image of structures in a defined plane or ‘slice,’ ignoring all other structures that would normally appear in three dimensions.
+A series of tomography scans can help build a clearly focused 3D image.